artkonekt/ResqueExBundle/README.markdown

 ## Creating a Job

 A job is a subclass of the `Konekt\ResqueExBundle\Job` class.
-You also can use the `BCC\Resque\ContainerAwareJob` if you need to leverage the container during job execution.
+You also can use the `Konekt\ResqueExBundle\ContainerAwareJob` if you need to leverage the container during job execution.
 You will be forced to implement the run method that will contain your job logic:

 ``` php